nobias-project/counterfactual-situation-testing/README.md

 ## EAAMO'23 version

 An earlier version of this work, [*Counterfactual Situation Testing: Uncovering Discrimination under Fairness given the Difference*](https://dl.acm.org/doi/10.1145/3617694.3623222), was published at ACM EAAMO 2023.
 See the *eeamo2023* branch for details.
-The code changed for the journal version; please use the *master* branch for the latest code.
+The code has changed for the journal version; please use the *master* branch for the latest code.

 ## References

 *Counterfactual Situation Testing: From Single to Multidimensional Discrimination*.
 Jose M. Alvarez, and Salvatore Ruggieri.
-Forthcoming in Journal of Artificial Intelligence Research (JAIR), 2025.
+Journal of Artificial Intelligence Research (JAIR), 82, 2279-2323, 2025.

-If you make use of this code, the CST algorithm, or the generated synthetic data in your work, please cite the following paper:
+If you make use of the code, the CST algorithm, or the generated synthetic data in your work, please cite the following paper:

 <pre><code>
 @article{DBLP:journals/jair/AlvarezR25,